 By assisting charities and local community groups you are not only providing support, but showcasing your Alumni Chapter as a unified group of community minded people who are interested in supporting local endeavours.
 You may also find other USQ Alumni you can ask to join your chapter.

-The USQ alumni office would be delighted to receive photos and stories for the newsletter about your community involvement, so please email your chapter stories to us.
+The USQ Alumni & Advancement Office would be delighted to receive photos and stories for the newsletter about your community involvement, so please email your chapter stories to us.